 Examples: Cubic Zirconia, Moissanite, White Topaz

-What is Cubic Zirconia Simulant?
+Cubic Zirconia

 Initially it offers a similar sparkling appearance to a diamond but at a fraction of the cost.
-However, Cubic zirconia is porous and a softer material than diamond.
+However, Cubic Zirconia is porous and a softer material than diamond.
 With a Mohs hardness rating of about 8 to 8.5 (diamond ranks 10), CZ is more susceptible to clouding, scratches and abrasions with normal wear.
-For costume jewelry that is only worn occasionally, this type of wear and tear on a CZ may not be a concern, but it makes this option a less desirable choice for a forever piece of jewelry.
+For costume jewelry that is only worn occasionally, this type of wear and tear on a Cubic Zirconia may not be a concern, but it makes this option a less desirable choice for a forever piece of jewelry.

 What is a Diamond Hybrid Simulant?

-What is a Diamond, Exactly?
+What is a Diamond Exactly?

 Let’s start with a back-to-basics explainer.